We are showing in this page,

 Charging iPod nano 8GB with EL8 Solar Panel

-Option recommended ONLY on sunny-clear days, away from computers and power outlets (when not moving, walking, or hiking-backpacking):
+Option recommended ONLY on sunny-clear days, away from computers

-(while watching your boy or girl playing soccer, or baseball), etc.
+at the beach, camping, on sport fields (while watching your boy or girl playing soccer, or

 (a larger and better shown movie is coming soon)